aappddeevv/scalajs-reaction/README.md

 Use hooks in your function to add state and other effects.

-The older "record" based API is frozen, just like in the ReasonReact product.
 Use hooks.
 The hooks implementation in scala.js is only about 30 lines of code and is more maintainable.

 See the
 [documentation](http://aappddeevv.github.io/scalajs-reaction) for more details.